dapr/docs/daprdocs/content/en/developing-applications/middleware.md

   - /concepts/middleware-concept/
 ---

 Dapr allows custom processing pipelines to be defined by chaining a series of middleware components.
-A request goes through all defined middleware components before it's routed to user code, and then goes through the defined middleware, in reverse order, before it's returned to the client, as shown in the following diagram.

-<img src="/images/middleware.png" width=800>
+There are two places that you can use a middleware pipeline;

+1) Building block APIs - HTTP middleware components are executed when invoking any Dapr HTTP APIs.
+2) Service-to-Service innvocation - HTTP middleware components can also be applied to service-to-service invocation calls.

-## Configuring middleware pipelines
+## Configuring API middleware pipelines

-When launched, a Dapr sidecar constructs a middleware processing pipeline.
+When launched, a Dapr sidecar constructs a middleware processing pipeline for incoming HTTP calls.
 By default the pipeline consists of [tracing middleware]({{< ref tracing-overview.md >}}) and CORS middleware.
 Additional middleware, configured by a Dapr [configuration]({{< ref configuration-concept.md >}}), can be added to the pipeline in the order they are defined.
-The pipeline applies to all Dapr API endpoints, including state, pub/sub, service invocation, bindings, security and others.
+The pipeline applies to all Dapr API endpoints, including state, pub/sub, service invocation, bindings, secrets, configuration, distributed lock and others.

+A request goes through all the defined middleware components before it's routed to user code, and then goes through the defined middleware, in reverse order, before it's returned to the client, as shown in the following diagram.

+<img src="/images/middleware.png" width=800>

+HTTP middleware components are executed when invoking Dapr HTTP APIs using the `httpPipeline` configuration.

 The following configuration example defines a custom pipeline that uses a [OAuth 2.0 middleware]({{< ref middleware-oauth2.md >}}) and an [uppercase middleware component]({{< ref middleware-uppercase.md >}}).
 In this case, all requests are authorized through the OAuth 2.0 protocol, and transformed to uppercase text, before they are forwarded to user code.